persteenolsen/pso-gatsby-blog-cms-two/src/posts/2021-03-25-webpack-5-boilerplate-with-vue.md

 A Webpack 5 boilerplate with Vue

-This my project which most stars at GitHub :-)
+The project I made with most stars at GitHub :-)

 <a href="https://webpack5vue.persteenolsen.com/" target="_blank">Try the demo...</a>